OpenDSA/OpenDSA/RST/en/Glossary.rst

       This extends the set of languages that can be recognize to the :term:`context-free languages <context-free language>`.

+   quadratic binary search
+   QBS
+      A variation on :term:`dictionary search` or
+      :term:`interpolation search` for sorted lists.
+      QBS will first calculate a position in the list to check based on the key value being searched for.
+      If this is not the correct value, then the algorithm will make jumps of some size in the correct direction until it has bounded the range where the record can be.
+      It then repeats the process by recomputing a position and making smaller jumps.

    quadratic growth rate
       A growth rate function of the form :math:`cn^2` where :math:`n` is the input size and :math:`c` is a constant.